govhackaustralia/govhack-tools/index.md

 ## Preparing your submission

-You should record a 3 minute speech and mix images/text to accompany. http://www.screenr.com/ and other screencasting tools allow you to demo apps.
+You should record a 3 minute speech and mix images/text to accompany.
+[Screenr] (http://www.screenr.com/) , [ActivePresenter Free Edition](http://atomisystems.com/activepresenter/free-edition/) and other screencasting tools allow you to demo apps.
 To mix together clips, you can use youtube video editor http://www.youtube.com/editor or local software like http://www.videolan.org/vlmc/ or http://www.lwks.com/

 You also need to submit your "source material".
 For an application this may be source code, for another work it might be your notes or prototypes.